Student use of a quantum simulation and visualization tool: Results

 \subsection{Composer features}

-In this section, we address RQ2: what Composer features were most used by students?
-We present results from the interviews on the use of Composer features during the \emph{Explore/Revise} phase of the exercise on the single-well system.
+In this section, we address RQ2: How did students interact with Composer to complete the tasks?
+We do this to understand to what extent students are exploring all of the available Composer features or focusing only on the relevant aspects of the \emph{flowscene}, and whether or not they focus only on one or two relevant features.

-We quantified the use of Composer features in two ways: the number of instances coded and the total duration coded (in minutes) for the different features.
-For example, if we code the use of a Composer feature for three consecutive minutes, this is counted as one instance, but three minutes duration.
-In this section, we consider six subcodes under the \emph{Exploration} code (denoted by * in Tab.~\ref{tab:codebook}), as these are the relevant features used during the single-well system exercise.
+We quantified the use of Composer features by counting the number of separate instances coded for the different features.
+In this section, we consider six subcodes under the \emph{Exploration} code (denoted by * in the codebook, see the SM), as these are the features used during the exercise.
+We present the cumulative number of instances that were coded in all five interviews in Fig. \ref{fig:Feature_instances}.